Tulu Munisi

 Tulu has many unique sounds, which do not have glyphs to represent them in languages used to write the language.

-The phonological study of a language involves looking at data (phonetic transcriptions of the speech of native speakers) and trying to deduce what the underlying phonemes are and what the sound inventory of the language.
+The phonological study of a language involves looking at data (phonetic transcriptions of the speech of native speakers) and trying to deduce what the underlying phonemes are and what the sound inventory of the language is.

 Starting out, it was useful to see the transliteration schemes practiced by the dominant language of the region, Kannada.
 In doing so, we were able to identify cases where transliterating text caused ambiguous translations, i.e. instances where multiple sounds were mapped on the same characters, excluding unique dialectal sounds, resulting in misrepresentation.